Skip Nav Destination

 Published: 24 June 2020

-... eukaryotic cells.
+... of eukaryotic cells.
 They were first described as major components of cell membrane architecture, but it is now well established that some sphingolipids are bioactive and can regulate key biological functions.
 These include cell growth and survival, cell differentiation, angiogenesis, autophagy, cell migration...

 Articles